steveloughran/formality/styleguide/styleguide.md

 Tests MUST be

-* Executable by anyone, on any of the supported development platforms (Linux, Windows and OS/X)
+* Executable by anyone, on any of the supported development platforms (Linux, Windows and OS/X).
+* Be automated.
+They MUST validate the correctness of the system through assertions and operations, not by relying on someone to read the logs.
 * Designed to show something *works as intended even in the face of failure*.
 That doesn't just mean "shows that given the right parameters, you get the right answers", it means "given the wrong args/state, it fails as expected".
 Good tests try to break the code under test.
 * Be fast to run.
 Slow tests hamper the entire build and waste people's time.
 * Be designed for failures to be diagnosed purely from the assertion failure text and generated logs.
 Everything needed to understand why a test failed should be determinable from the results of a remote Jenkins/CI tool-managed run, the generated test reports and any log data collected.